Pure $\Sigma_2$-Elementarity beyond the Core: Introduction

-Elementary patterns of resemblance (in short: patterns) of order $n$ are finite structures equipped with orderings $(\le_i)_{i\le n}$ such that $\le_0$ is a linear ordering and $\le_1,\ldots,\le_n$ are forests such that 1) $\le_{i+1}\subseteq\le_i$ and 2) $a\le_{i+1}b$ whenever $a\le_i b\le_i c$ and $a\le_{i+1}c$ for all $i<n$ and all $a,b,c$ in the universe of the pattern.
-Patterns that do not contain (partial, or graphs of) functions are called pure patterns.
-Whereas according to Kruskal's theorem, the collection of finite trees is well-quasi ordered with respect to inf-preserving embeddings \cite{Kr60}, in the context of patterns, the natural embeddings considered are coverings, i.e.\ $\le_0$-embeddings that maintain the relations $\le_i$ for $i=1,\ldots,n$.
-Carlson's theorem on pure patterns of order $2$ in \cite{C16} states that these are well-quasi ordered with respect to coverings.
-This result can be proven in the extension of the base theory of reverse mathematics, $\mathrm{RCA}_0$, which allows for recursive comprehension, by the uniform $\Pi^1_1$-reflection principle for $\kplnod$, a subsystem of set theory axiomatizing a mathematical universe that is a limit of admissible sets, see \cite{Ba75,C16}.
-We have shown in \cite{W18}, independently of \cite{C17}, that Carlson's theorem is unprovable in $\kplnod$, or equivalently, $\pioneonecanod$.
-This latter subsystem of second order number theory, where induction is restricted to range over sets and set comprehension is restricted to $\Pi^1_1$-formulae, plays a prominent role in reverse mathematics, as it is the strongest of the so-called ``big five'', cf.\ Simpson \cite{S09} for the relevance of these theories in mathematics.
-See Pohlers \cite{P98} for an extensive exposition of various subsystems of set theory and second order number theory, equivalences and comparisons in strength, and their proof-theoretic ordinals.
+Elementary patterns of resemblance (in short: patterns) of order $n$ are finite structures of orderings $(\le_i)_{i\le n}$ where $\le_0$ is a linear ordering and $\le_1,\ldots,\le_n$ are forests such that 1) $\le_{i+1}\subseteq\le_i$ and 2) $a\le_{i+1}b$ whenever $a\le_i b\le_i c$ and $a\le_{i+1}c$ for all $i<n$ and all $a,b,c$ in the universe of the pattern.
+Patterns that do not contain further non-trivial functions or relations are called pure patterns.
+Kruskal's theorem establishes that the collection of finite trees is well-quasi ordered with respect to inf-preserving embeddings \cite{Kr60}.
+When it comes to patterns, the natural embeddings are coverings, i.e.\ $\le_0$-embeddings that maintain the relations $\le_i$ for $i=1,\ldots,n$.
+Carlson's theorem \cite{C16} states that pure patterns of order $2$ are well-quasi ordered with respect to coverings.
+This is provable in the extension of the base theory of reverse mathematics, $\mathrm{RCA}_0$, of recursive comprehension, by the uniform $\Pi^1_1$-reflection principle for $\kplnod$, a subsystem of set theory axiomatizing a mathematical universe that is a limit of admissible sets, see \cite{Ba75,C16}.
+In \cite{W18} we give a proof, which is independent of \cite{C17}, of the fact that Carlson's theorem is unprovable in $\kplnod$, or equivalently, $\pioneonecanod$.
+This latter subsystem of second order number theory, where induction is restricted to range over sets and set comprehension is restricted to $\Pi^1_1$-formulae, plays a prominent role in reverse mathematics, see Simpson \cite{S09} for the relevance of these theories in mathematics.
+Pohlers \cite{P98} provides an extensive exposition of various subsystems of set theory and second order number theory, equivalences and comparisons in strength, and their proof-theoretic ordinals.
 Note that in \cite{P98} $\kplnod$ goes by the name $\kplr$.